 users.cfg – Stores users, groups, and aliases.

-sslcert – Contains the private key used in SSL connections.
+sslcert – Contains the private key used for SSL connection.

-settings – Contains specific settings, such as SMTP rules and domain footers images.
+settings – Contains specific settings (SMTP rules and domain footer images).

 Navigate to the installation directory.

-On the Source Server, locate and copy the mail store.
-This directory is defined in the administration under Configuration > Advanced Options > Store Directory.
+On the source server, locate and copy the mail store.
+This directory is defined in the administration interface under Configuration > Advanced Options > Store Directory.

-On the Target Server server, paste the mail store directory to the desired location.
+On the target server, paste the mail store directory to the desired location.

-Modify the mailserver.cfg file to use the appropriate paths on the Target Server operating system.
+Modify the mailserver.cfg file to use the appropriate paths on the target server.

-- If you are authenticating users to a directory service, make sure to join the server to the domain.
+- If your users are logging in via Active/Open Directory, make sure to add the server to the domain.

 - If your server's IP address has changed, make sure to update all relevant DNS records.

 - If you are moving from Mac OS X to a different OS, you must rebuild accounts that use Exchange Web Services (EWS).
-This means you need to remove and re-create the account that is set up as an Exchange Account in the email client application (e.g., Outlook, Apple Mail).
-This does not apply to iOS and Android devices, as they only use IMAP or ActiveSync.
+This means that you need to remove and re-create the account that is configured as an Exchange Account in the email client application (e.g., Outlook, Apple Mail).
+This does not apply to iOS and Android devices because they only use IMAP or ActiveSync.